forestryio/forestry.io/hugo/content/blog/vuepress-brings-your-documentation-to-life.md

 ### Project Setup

 Before adding VuePress, I reorganized the documentation a little bit.
 It’s common for a project’s documentation to serve two different audiences: those who want to use the software, and those who want to contribute to it.
-So, I took the documentation that was previously consolidated in a single `README.md` file and broke it out into two smaller documents that I [placed in the ](https://github.com/dwalkr/serverless-autopublish/tree/master/docs)`[docs/](https://github.com/dwalkr/serverless-autopublish/tree/master/docs)`[ folder](https://github.com/dwalkr/serverless-autopublish/tree/master/docs).
+So, I took the documentation that was previously consolidated in a single `README.md` file and broke it out into two smaller documents that I [placed in the `docs` folder](https://github.com/dwalkr/serverless-autopublish/tree/master/docs).
 I then modified the `README.md` file to continue to provide an overview of the project and link to the respective documents.

 ### Installing and Running Vuepress